 \subsection{Discontinuity of Conditional Mean}

-There have been numerous empirical studies in the social sciences that rely on estimation and inference on the size of a discontinuity in a conditional mean function at a certain point.
-In the so-called Regression Discontinuity Design (RDD), an individual $i$ receives treatment if and only if a running variable $X_i$ is above a fixed threshold.
+Numerous empirical studies in the social sciences have relied on estimation and inference on the size of a discontinuity in a conditional mean function at a certain point.
+In the so-called regression discontinuity design (RDD), an individual $i$ receives treatment if and only if a running variable $X_i$ is above a fixed threshold.
 If individuals do not know the threshold or do not have perfect manipulation over $X$, untreated individuals who barely missed the cutoff serve as a control group for treated individuals who barely made it across the cutoff.
 Assume the threshold for treatment is $0$ without loss of generality.
 The difference in side limits $\mme[Y | X=0^+] - \mme[Y | X=0^-]$ identifies the causal effect of treatment on an outcome variable $Y$.
 Thus, the null hypothesis of zero causal effect is equivalent to continuity of the conditional mean function $\mme[Y | X=x]$ at $x=0$.

-The idea first appeared in psychology \citep{thistlethwaite1960}, made its way to economics \citep{hahn2001id}, and has a growing number of applications in the social sciences.
-Examples of top-publications include: \cite{agarwal2016} in economics, \cite{valentine2017} in education, \cite{abou2020} in political science, and \cite{zoorob2020} in sociology.
-We focus on the conditional mean function in this subsection but the whole argument goes through if one desires to use the conditional quantile function.
+This idea first appeared in psychology \citep{thistlethwaite1960}, made its way to economics \citep{hahn2001id}, and has a growing number of applications in the social sciences.
+Examples include \cite{agarwal2016} in economics, \cite{valentine2017} in education, \cite{abou2020} in political science, and \cite{zoorob2020} in sociology.
+We focus on the conditional mean function in this subsection, but the whole argument goes through if one desires to use the conditional quantile function.

-The researcher has a sample of $n$ iid observations $(X_i,Y_i)$ and the NW estimator for the discontinuity is
+The researcher has a sample of $n$ \textit{iid} observations $(X_i,Y_i)$ and the NW estimator for the discontinuity is